kevinpollet/typescript-docker-multi-stage-build/README.md

 To build the Docker image use the following command:

-> The build Docker process will first compile the TypeScript application and copy the result in the final image.
-Read https://docs.docker.com/develop/develop-images/multistage-build/ for more details.
+> The build Docker process will run the tests and compile the TypeScript application.
+In the next step, compiled sources will be copied to the final image.
+Read https://docs.docker.com/develop/develop-images/multistage-build/ and see [Dockerfile](./Dockerfile) for more details.

 ```shell
 $ docker build . -t greeting-service:latest